kubernetes/website/docs/admin/extensible-admission-controllers.md

 Once the controller has performed its assigned task, it removes its name from the list.
-For example, it may send a PATCH that inserts a container in a pod and also removes its name from `metadata.initializers`.
+For example, it may send a PATCH that inserts a container in a pod and also removes its name from `metadata.initializers.pending`.
 Initializers may make mutations to objects.

 Objects which have a non-empty initializer list are considered uninitialized,